UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_05.md

 ## Lists to Dataframes

-Up until this point we have been working with dataframes that have been read in and coverted from different types of files.
+Up until this point we have been working with dataframes that have been read in and converted from different types of files.
 We, however can make dataframes from scratch using lists.

 Let’s say I wanted a dataframe of things I needed to purchase from the store on my next grocery shopping trip.